aHub-Tech/hub-blog/docs/_posts/2022-02-08-criar-conteudo-vale-a-pena.md

 ---
 author: Em1dio
-title: Criando Relatorios CSV com VueJs/NuxtJs
+title: Criar Conteúdo Vale a Pena?
-description: Como fazer  relatorios csv de maneira facil e rapida com Vuejs/Nuxtjs.
+description: Como comecei a criar conteúdo.
 ---

 Texto postado no [dev.to](https://dev.to/em1dio)